Matagorda County, Texas: Demographics

-Of the 13,901 households, 36.70% had children under the age of 18 living with them, 53.80% were married couples living together, 12.70% had a female householder with no husband present, and 28.60% were not families.
-About 25.10% of all households were made up of individuals, and 10.40% had someone living alone who was 65 years of age or older.
+Of the 13,901 households, 36.70% had children under 18 living with them, 53.80% were married couples living together, 12.70% had a female householder with no husband present, and 28.60% were not families.
+About 25.1% of all households were made up of individuals, and 10.4% had someone living alone who was 65 or older.
 The average household size was 2.70, and the average family size was 3.25.

-In the county, the age distribution was 30.00% under the age of 18, 8.90% from 18 to 24, 26.90% from 25 to 44, 21.80% from 45 to 64, and 12.40% who were 65 years of age or older.
+In the county, the age distribution was 30.0% under the age of 18, 8.9% from 18 to 24, 26.90% from 25 to 44, 21.8% from 45 to 64, and 12.4% who were 65 or older.
 The median age was 35 years.
 For every 100 females, there were 98.60 males.
-For every 100 females age 18 and over, there were 95.50 males.
+For every 100 females 18 and over, there were 95.5 males.

 The median income for a household in the county was $32,174, and for a family was $40,586.
 Males had a median income of $37,733 versus $21,871 for females.
 The per capita income for the county was $15,709.
 About 14.90% of families and 18.50% of the population were below the poverty line, including 23.00% of those under age 18 and 13.60% of those age 65 or over.

 Economy

 Rice is grown extensively in Matagorda County, as are St. Augustine and other turf grasses.
 In addition to a wealth of offshore oil rigs and natural gas extraction facilities all over the county, two petrochemical processing plants (Celanese and Equistar) and the South Texas Project nuclear power plant operate within the county.
 Matagorda County has secluded, extensive forests, wetlands, prairie, and coastal regions.
 The Gulf Coast floodplain has several conditions conducive to a variety of ecosystems and recreational activities evident by the highest count of migrating birds in the United States.
-Fishing (on- and offshore), hunting, and scuba diving are large parts of the recreation industry due to the Colorado River, the forests and Matagorda Bay.
-The Rio Colorado Golf Course and a birdwatching park are on the Colorado River near the State Highway 35 bridge, and a significant number of wildlife preserves are located around the county, a portion of which is land bought for that purpose by the two major petrochemical refineries and nuclear plant in the county.
+Fishing (on- and offshore), hunting, and scuba diving are large parts of the recreation industry due to the Colorado River, the forests, and Matagorda Bay.
+The Rio Colorado Golf Course and a birdwatching park are on the Colorado River near the State Highway 35 bridge, and several wildlife preserves are located around the county, a portion of which is land bought for that purpose by the two major petrochemical refineries and nuclear plant in the county.